ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Regurgitation.md

 ## Acute Severe AR
 - respond to intravenous diuretics and vasodilators (such as sodium nitroprusside), but
 - stabilization is usually short-lived and operation is indicated urgently
+- Intra-aortic balloon counterpulsation is contraindicated
+- beta-blocker --> avoid to not reduce CO
+- Surgery is the treatment of choice and is usually necessary within 24 h of diagnosis.
+## Chronic AR
+- surgery if --> LV dysfunction or symptoms
+- temporarily --> diuretic , vasodilator (ACE, ARB, CCBs)